PLAN YOUR EVENT

 Brainstorm how to incorporate participants.
 Do you already have an idea of who you want to invite?
 Do you want people to sign up in advance?
 Make sure you get correct contact information like email addresses so you can send meeting links or invites.

 Consider your audience.
-The Book of Disappearance contains mentions and depictions of violence, including sexual violence, so it’s not appropriate for all readers.
+Minor Detail contains mentions and depictions of sexual violence, including sexual violence perpetrated against a person who is likely underage.
 Think about who you’re inviting and how they can engage with the material in a safe and healthy way.

 Consider your platform to ensure you understand logistics.
 What is the maximum number of devices allowed in a meeting?
 Is there a time limit?
 Do you know how to manage the interface?
 Keep in mind that all participants should be able to contribute and may not know how to use your platform of choice.

 Get more ideas here (note that some of articles are about in-person events, but tips may be transferable):

 - 10 Tips for Hosting a Digital Book Club (Bustle)

 - Reading in a time of crisis (or, 10 ways to run a virtual book club) (LinkedIn)

 - ALA: Book Discussion Groups + One Book, One Community resource page

 - One Book, One College: Common Reading Programs (Barbara Fister)

 If your event is open to the public, publicize it: